 Reorganization bankruptcy under Chapter 13 can also be obtained by an individual.
 There are certain criteria that a debtor must meet in order to be eligible for reorganization, such as having a steady income and an ability to repay some of the debt.

 There is also a debt ceiling on how much a person can owe and still file Chapter 13 bankruptcy.

 A petition filed under Chapter 13 (also known as a “wage earner plan”) puts an immediate end to all collection activity.
 Instead, a debt repayment plan is proposed to the creditors.
 Creditors must accept the plan and, they cannot take any action outside of the plan if it is approved by the bankruptcy court.
 If the debtor successfully completes the plan, the debts dealt with by the plan are discharged.

 In addition, if you own a home and have more than one mortgage or Home Equity Loan or Line of Credit and the amount owed on the first mortgage is more than the value of your home, in Chapter 13 you can remove the second mortgage or Home Equity Loan or Line of Credit completely and owe nothing on it.

-Bankruptcy law is meant to safeguard both debtors and creditors, and if done correctly can be a cost effective process with immediate benefits.
-As such, it is imperative that skilled NY bankruptcy attorney Michael H Schwartz, P.C., be contacted by anyone involved in a serious financial situation.
+Bankruptcy law is meant to safeguard both debtors and creditors, and if done correctly can be a cost-effective process with immediate benefits.
+As such, it is imperative that skilled White Plains bankruptcy law firm of Michael H. Schwartz, P.C., be contacted by anyone involved in a serious financial situation.
 Such representation can make a real difference in your financial well-being.